 Without nonlocal, count += 1 would create a local variable instead of modifying the outer one.
 Alternatively, you can use a mutable container like a list [0] to avoid nonlocal, but that is less readable.

-Lists are the most fundamental data structure in Python and the starting point for almost every DSA problem.
+Lists are the foundational data structure in Python and the starting point for almost every DSA problem.

-The [[0] * cols] * rows bug is one of the most common Python mistakes in interviews.
+The [[0] * cols] * rows pattern is a Python-specific gotcha.
 Each row is a reference to the same list, so modifying one row modifies all of them.
 Always use a list comprehension for 2D arrays.
-If an interviewer sees this bug, it signals unfamiliarity with Python's reference semantics.
+This bug indicates a misunderstanding of Python's reference semantics.

 | Operation | Syntax | Time | DSA Use |